ruizdurazo/ruizdurazo/notes/on-python/index.md

 deactivate
 ```

-**Alternative: uv (faster Rust-based tool)**
+**uv (newer, faster Rust-based tool)**

-`uv` is a fast alternative to `pip` and `venv` for managing packages and virtual environments.
+`uv` is a fast alternative to `pip` and `venv` for managing dependencies and virtual environments.

-`uv` is cool because it has a `pyproject.toml` file that looks like the `package.json` file in JS.
-Then the versions of the dependencies get saved in the `uv.lock` file.
+`uv` is cool because it has a `pyproject.toml` file that looks like the `package.json` file in the JS world.
+The versions of the dependencies get saved in the `uv.lock` file.
 You can specify the Python version in the `pyproject.toml` file.
 And you can specify the Python version of the venv with a `.python-version` file.

 ```bash
 # Create a virtual environment (creates a `.venv` directory by default)